Yaxuanzhang5/app-review-source-validation/README.md

 Key questions:

-* How many reviews are newly collected versus repeated across runs?
+- How many reviews are newly collected versus repeated across runs?
-* Does the source provide enough timestamp information for freshness tracking?
+- Does the source provide enough timestamp information for freshness tracking?
-* Are metadata fields stable across repeated runs?
+- Are metadata fields stable across repeated runs?
-* What source limitations should be documented?
+- What source limitations should be documented?

 Main outcome:

-* Google Play continued to support repeated collection and cross-run comparison.
+- Google Play continued to support repeated collection and cross-run comparison.
-* Review-level timestamps supported freshness analysis.
+- Review-level timestamps supported freshness analysis.
-* Some metadata fields, especially app version-related fields, were incomplete and should be treated as nullable fields.
+- Some metadata fields, especially app version-related fields, were incomplete and should be treated as nullable fields.
-* The recurring pipeline should store both first-seen and last-seen timestamps.
+- The recurring pipeline should store both first-seen and last-seen information.

 ---